kobolabs/epub-spec/README.md

 ### Image Formatting

 Kobo reading platforms support the core image types outlined in the [IDPF spec](http://www.idpf.org/epub/30/spec/epub30-publications.html#cmt-grp-image).
 This includes JPG, PNG and GIF but not Scalable Vector Graphics (SVG), which are not supported on all reading platforms.
-(See the Support Grid.)
+(See [Support Grid](https://github.com/kobolabs/epub-spec#support-grid)).
 PNG files are preferred over JPG.

 All images should use the RGB color model, and not CMYK.
 Encapsulated PostScript (EPS) images are not supported on Kobo.